A new study finds that choline, a nutrient supplement, may be beneficial in protecting mice against Alzheimer's.

 But because there are so many complex factors that contribute to Alzheimer’s — including genetics, environment and age — it’s impossible to pinpoint diet or nutrient supplements as the only thing that can make a significant difference in slowing progression or stopping the disease.

 According to the NIH, while past research has found that an increase of choline in the diet is linked to improved cognitive health, contradicting research shows that supplements of this nutrient don’t do much to improve brain health in Alzheimer’s, Parkinson’s or dementia patients.
-Further clinical research will be needed in order to better gage choline’s role in helping protect the brain against neurological disorders.
+Further research — including trials in humans — will be needed in order to better gage choline’s role in helping protect the brain against neurological disorders.